 If you like almonds, go ahead and grab a handful.
 Almonds contain 187 mg polyphenols per 100 g, not bad at all!

-These small, purple fruits are rich in polyphenols, anthocyanin flavonoids, and flavanols.
-It is a non-berry fruit with the highest polyphenol content.
+These small, purple stone fruits are rich in polyphenols, anthocyanin flavonoids, and flavanols.
+Plums have the highest polyphenol content of any non-berry fruit.

-Plums have 377 mg polyphenols per 100 g.
-It tastes sweet and contains a good amount of vitamin C.
+Plums contain 377 mg polyphenols per 100 g.
+They taste sweet and contain a good amount of vitamin C as well for an extra immune boost.

 7. Sweet Cherries (274 mg per 100 g)

 Scientists have proven that adding sweet or tart cherries to your polyphenol diet can promote health.
-The anti-oxidant properties of cherry polyphenols decrease markers of inflammation, blood pressure, and arthritis.
+The antioxidant properties of cherry polyphenols decrease markers of inflammation, high blood pressure, and arthritis.

 Eating a serving of cherries can be a good snack if you want to keep healthy.
 Here’s a simple recipe to add to your polyphenol diet: